RoseThornrime/RoseThornrime/README.md

 I'm a fresh employee of the Onedata.org project, and I'm working now on automated tests for the Onedata app.

-Besides that, I mainly develop game-related stuff and sometimes apps for Raspberry Pi/microcontrollers.
+Besides that, I mainly develop game-related stuff and sometimes apps for Raspberry Pi or microcontrollers.

 Here are my fav tools: